You are viewing this site in staging mode. Click in this bar to return to normal site.

 When I joined Harvey Softeners in 2009, Harvey and I discussed in detail the position of drinking softened water in the UK, and Harvey explained to me that the myth was so deeply ingrained that he didn't feel we would ever be able to change the way people thought.

-I suggested as his dealer manager that the best thing I could do was to try to reeducate the people I had influence over - the Minimax and Own Brand dealer networks.
-I proposed to summarise his document and add my own research on the topic, and promised that he could vet the document before I travelled the country to retrain people.
-Admittedly, Harvey was sceptical, but once he read my one-page version, he gave me his blessing to go ahead.
-And so off I went.
+I suggested as his dealer manager that the best thing I could do was to try to re-educate the people I had influence over - the Minimax and Own Brand dealer networks.
+I proposed to summarise Harvey's own document and add my own research on the topic, and promised that he could vet the document before I travelled the country to retrain people.

 When I purchased Hydroworks, and we became an approved NHS contractor, I decided to go further and write this page which has additional research and reassurance: